abiolaalalade/ACM-Research-coding-challenge-22F/README.md

 - Trained a machine learning model to predict some aspect of a car based on other information from its listing.
 - Made a graph to visualize car make's and their prices

-## Trained a machine learning model to predict the prices of cars
+## Trained A Machine Learning Model To Predict The Prices of cars